sheesh19/full-day-html-css-workshop/README.md

 ### Challenge 2 | CSS
-1. First, let's create a new style file: call it `style.css`.
+1. First, navigate to your `style.css` file.
+What code is already in there?
+What is it doing?
+Change the background to a .
 2. Next, make sure to link it in the head: `<link rel="stylesheet" href="style.css">`.
 3. Now that we have our main landing `<div>`, let's give it some style: first let's give it a `class="your-class-here"` name.
 4. For the `class` that you have created, let's give it some styling: